newt0/defaimint/pitch/elevenlabs-script.md

 ### 🛡 FEATURES: Safe & Effortless

-Letting Ay-Eye manage your money feels risky.
+Letting Ay-Eye manage your money sounds risky.
-That’s why we designed De-Fay-Mint with two principles:
+So we designed De-Fay-Mint around two things:
-Safety.
-And Simplicity.
+**Safety.
+And simplicity.**

-Your mint price equals your trade budget.
+Your mint price = your trade budget.
-No overexposure.

-Each NFT has its own wallet.
+Each NFT holds its own wallet.
 Your funds stay isolated.

 No wallet?
 No Sohl?
 No problem.

-You can log in with Twitter.
-Mint without holding Sohl.
+Just log in with Twitter and mint — even without holding Sohl.
-And yes — it’s cross-chain ready.
+Cross-chain ready by default.

 Once minted, your agent runs on its own.
 No dashboards.
-No interactions.
+No friction.

-This is Dee-Fye —
+This is Dee-Fye, simplified.
-without the friction.

 ### 🧠 TECH: Built on Solana